jes/scamp-cpu/ISA.md

 argument, so the general method of calling would be to have the assembler generate the hardcoded return address, and push it, and then jump to the callee.

+In general, calling is:

+    0: push (SP), 4 # push (SP), imm16
+    2: jmp imm16
+    4: ...

 In the event that position-independent code is required, use something like:

     0: ld x, pc
-    1: add x, 2      # with the "add x, imm8l" opcode (1 word)
+    1: add x, 4      # with the "add x, imm8l" opcode (1 word)
     2: push (SP), x
     3: jmp imm16
+    5: ...

+The "ret" instruction can be used to return to the caller.
+It pops the return address from the stack and jumps to it.

+    0: ret

 ### Shift-right